thanthese/bump-date/README.md

 A **year** is only touches the year.
 (So you'll go from December 25th to December 25th.)

+## Browser compatibility

+There are some weirdnesses with Safari.
+In some versions it randomly hangs, and in other versions it breaks on some dates.
+I'm not especially worried about fixing it because chrome and firefox are better.
+If you fix it for Safari, send me a pull request.

 ## FAQs

 ### Why not use a calendar app?